clarktrimble/ba-blog/content/blog/stator/index.md

 $ docker logs -f stator_graf_1 # as needed
 ```

-Browse on over to `http://your-docker-host-here:3000`, login with admin/admin, add Prometheus as a data source, Explore, choose "gort_mem_total_bytes" and:
+Browse on over to `http://your-docker-host-here:3000`,

+login (admin/admin) > add Prometheus data source > Explore > choose a metric > click Run Query and:

 {% image "./grafana-stator.png", "Grafana web ui showing stator service memory stats" %}

-Looks like `stator` is settling into a modest pile of RAM after start-up.
+Looks like `stator` is settling into a modest pile of RAM after start-up, thank goodness!

 And for a little fun let's see how the sine wave collector turned out:

 {% image "./grafana-wave.png", "Grafana web ui showing stator service wave stats" %}

-The yellow is three random sine waves and green is the first four of the Fourier series converging on a square wave.
+Yellow is the sum of three random sine waves.

+Green is the first four of the Fourier series converging on a square wave.
-Isn't it amazing that just four of them get this close to a square?
+Isn't it amazing that just four sine waves get this close to a square?
-I think I've been in love with applied math since seeing a demo of this way back in middle school. :)
+I think I've been in love with applied math since seeing a demo of this in third-grade, awww.

 ## The End

 Wow, mega-post!

 To sum up, `stator` achieves observability by:
  - registering with discovery
- - punctisomthingy logging
  - responding to a monitor endpoint
- - responding to a metrics endpoint with info on how well it's behaving
+ - responding to a metrics endpoint

-As such we could run thousands of them across a global infrastructure and keep tabs on all of 'em.
+ - punctilious logging

+Such observability contributes to efficienctly operating at scale.

 Per usual, I hope it's been informative and/or thought provoking.
-Get in touch with me via email if you'd like :)
+Feel free to get in touch with me via email if you'd like : )

-Thanks for reading!
+Thank you for reading!